 General Awareness Syllabus

-1. India and its neighbouring countries, especially pertaining to History, Culture, Geography, Economic Scene, General Policy & Scientific Research
+1. India and its neighbouring countries, especially about History, Culture, Geography, Economic Scene, General Policy & Scientific Research

 2. Science